The Priests' Biography

 Fr Eugene O' Hagan, born 1959, has been a canon lawyer, judicial vicar and parish administrator for many years.
-Currently he is the Chancellor of the Diocese of Down and Connor.
+Currently he is Chancellor and Vicar General of the Diocese of Down and Connor.

 Fr Eugene's motto: "To speak to the heart and soul through the gift of music and song."

 Fr Eugene's hobbies, apart from music, include cooking, swimming, walking in the woodlands and enjoying the latest state-

 Fr Martin O' Hagan, born 1963, has been a Diocesan Adviser in Religious Education for 13 years.
 He is currently the parish priest of the Parish of Newtownards and Comber, for the Church of St. Patrick and the Church of Our Lady of the Visitation, Diocese of Down and Connor.

 Fr Martin's motto: "That the daily sowing of the seeds of faith, watered by God, will bear a great harvest for the future, calling on others to be part of the sowing."